obonaventure/cnp3/Missions/S8/routing1.rst

 In this exercise you'll implement a gateway that allow communications between hosts that only supports IPv6 and hosts that only supports IPv4.
 This gateway will a simplified version of the NAT64 box described in [#nat64]_.
-It will only handle TCP flows without name servers.
+It will only handle TCP flows without name servicing.

 The deadline for this exercise will be Tuesday November 17th, 13.00.